strimzi/kafka-kubernetes-config-provider/README.md

 From Strimzi Kafka Operators release 0.24.0, the Kubernetes Configuration Provider is included in all the Kafka deployments.
 You can use it for example with Kafka Connect, Kafka Mirror Maker 1 or 2 and with Kafka Connect connectors.
-Following example shows how to use it with Kafka Connect and Connectors:
+The following example shows how to use it with Kafka Connect and Connectors:

 1) Deploy Kafka Connect and enable the Kubernetes Configuration Provider:
     ```yaml